aanshu18/Event-Bubbling-and-Capturing---JS/README.md

 🎲We can use the addEventListener(type, listener, useCapture) to register event handlers for in either bubbling (default) or capturing mode.
 To use the capturing model pass the third argument as true.

+Events first are captured down to deepest target, then bubble up.
+In IE<9 they only bubble.
+All handlers work on bubbling stage excepts addEventListener with last argument true, which is the only way to catch the event on capturing stage.
+Bubbling/capturing can be stopped by event.cancelBubble=true (IE) or event.stopPropagation() for other browsers.